Sukat · Compress HEIC

 Last reviewed: April 2026

-Technical note: Sukat re-encodes HEIC source → smaller WebP or JPEG output.
-Native browser HEIC re-encoding doesn't exist.
-For most use cases this is fine — the new file is universally readable.
-If you specifically need a smaller HEIC file (rare), see the "Output format note" in the FAQ below.
+How it works: Sukat re-encodes the HEIC source into a smaller WebP or JPEG — browsers don't expose a HEIC encoder, so native HEIC-to-HEIC re-encoding isn't possible in-browser.
+For most use cases this is ideal: the new file is universally readable.
+If you specifically need a smaller HEIC file (rare), see the “Output format note” in the FAQ.

 When do you need to compress HEIC?

 iPhones from iOS 11 onwards (2017+) save photos in HEIC by default.
-A modern iPhone shoots ~2–3 MB per photo at default settings — efficient compared to JPG, but still too big in a few situations:
+A modern iPhone shoots ~2–3 MB per photo — efficient compared to JPG, but still too big in a few situations.

-- Mac-to-Mac transfers in projects where you've already standardised on HEIC and don't want to introduce JPG into the pipeline.
+• Mac-to-Mac transfers in projects where you've standardised on HEIC and don't want to introduce JPG into the pipeline.

 Why Sukat

-Privacy by default.
 Conversion runs in your browser using the Canvas API plus a client-side HEIC decoder.
 Your photos never reach a server.
 No account, no email, no upload.
-You can verify by switching to airplane mode after the page loads — compression still works.
+Verify by switching to airplane mode after the page loads — compression still works.

 FAQ